 Licensure is a multifaceted system and can take time to fully understand.
 The ADA can help.

-This overview is a great start and we strongly recommend you review the licensure laws and regulations from the individual state board websites for real-time information about which examinations are accepted in the state(s) where licensure is sought.
+This overview is a great start and we strongly recommend you review the licensure laws and regulations from the individual state board websites for real-time information about which pathways are accepted in the state(s) where licensure is sought.
 Dental hygiene licensure requirements also differ; consult the state regulations for specific dental hygiene information.

-Clinical Examinations Accepted By State
+Pathways Accepted By State